A highly engaged two part training course:

 - Continuing Education Credits – Attendees are eligible to receive continuing education credits.

-Available March 1st, the instructors will be providing registrants (in email) two links to videos to help them select their project prior to class.
+Prior to the class, the instructors will be providing registrants (in email) two links to videos to help them select their project prior to class.
 The first video walks through how to select a project with your project Sponsor (typically your VP) and your project Champion (typically Director).
 The second video is critical information on the role the Sponsor and Champion play in your project.
 We recommend that the Sponsor, Champion, and Green Belt watch the video together.

-On March 15th the instructors will be sending a second email with welcome logistics, and as part of that will ask trainees to provide a two-sentence summary of their project.
+Prior to the class the instructors will be sending a second email with welcome logistics, and as part of that will ask trainees to provide a two-sentence summary of their project.